Legrandgroup/robotframework-bonjourlibrary/README.md

   *Get the whole service details (tuple) based on a service type (and optionally a port (recommended) and optionnally a host specified by either its MAC address of IP address)*

-* `Get All Services For IP`

-  *Filtering version of `Get Services` only returning entries for a specific IP address*

-* `Get All Services For MAC`

-  *Filtering version of `Get Services` only returning entries for a specific MAC address... will obviously have MAC resolution on results*